Bixby police identify woman found dead in Washington Irving Park

 The suspect has been identified by both Bixby and Pryor police as Travis Glenn Ballard, 33.

-Pryor police posted on social media mid-morning Monday that the suspect has been arrested “With the help of Pryor Creek Police Department, Mayes County Sheriffs Office, GRDA Police, Cherokee Nation Marshal Service, US Marshal Service, Locust Grove PD and Bixby police.”
+Pryor police posted on social media Monday morning that the suspect was arrested with the help of the Pryor, Locust Grove and Bixby police departments, the Mayes County Sheriff's Office, the Grand River Dam Authority Police Department, the Cherokee Nation Marshal Service and the U.S. Marshals Service.